Aleph-Alpha/std/docs/v1/mariadb.md

 <a name="FXModule"></a>FXModule is an fx module that provides the MariaDB database component.
 It registers the MariaDB constructor for dependency injection and sets up lifecycle hooks to properly initialize and shut down the database connection.

-This module provides Client interface, not \*MariaDB concrete type.
+This module provides:

+- \*MariaDB \(concrete type\) \- for direct use and lifecycle management
+- Client \(interface\) \- for consumers who want database abstraction

+Consumers can inject either:

+- \*MariaDB for full access to all methods
+- Client for interface\-based programming

 ```go
 var FXModule = fx.Module("mariadb",